UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_01.md

 ---

+## Launching a notebook with a specific conda environment

 <img style="border:1px solid black;" src="/module7/jl-launch_dstoolbox.png" width="800"></img>

 Notes:

-I have followed the steps that I mentioned earlier, and you can see that the `dstoolbox` environment has shown up in my JupyterLab's Launcher tab.
+After following the steps in the previous slide, you can see that the `dstoolbox` environment has shown up in JupyterLab's Launcher tab.
+Clicking this icon would launch a new Juptyer Notebook with the `dstoolbox` environment.

 ---